elfenware/obliviate/README.md

 - meson
 - valac

-You can install them on elementary OS Hera with:
+You can install them on elementary OS with:

 ```shell
 sudo apt install elementary-sdk libgcrypt20-dev